Ninjabox1399/AlanWake2_Archipelago/README.md

 Checks that only require the screwdriver or boltcutters and don't require the water to be lowered can be checked on a late chapter save, meaning you can move through previously inaccessible areas to get to the location.
 Examples include the cult stash behind the Kalevala Knights Workshop.

 There are a couple of items that are not randomised, those being the father doll, lighthouse key and 2 manuscript pages in the lighthouse.
 These would require all nursery rhymes/cult stashes to be done, which is not feasible with chapter select.

+## Victory Condition
+You need to acquire 5/10 of the "Progressive Verse" items (and the angel lamp), in order to fully complete Initiation 4 "We Sing".
+Each progressive verse allows access to the next part of the song, with 5 being required to reach the finale

 ## Items
 Saga: